 - Water Pump: 1,000 to 2,000 watts

 - Sump Pump: 1,500 watts

 Calculating Your Home’s Electrical Load

+The electrical load of a home or business is measured in Kilowatts, which is the amperage used multiplied by the voltage.
 You don’t need to be an expert in electricity to determine your home’s electrical load.
 Anybody can calculate this number using the following formula:

 - Calculate lighting and receptacle needs

 - Add your required kitchen appliance circuits